UNDERSTANDING HOW TO AVOID PERSONAL FINANCE MISTAKES BEFORE THEY HAPPEN WILL SAVE YOU TIME, MONEY AND YOUR SANITY.

 - How do I pay my city taxes?

-If you’re not sure how much you should be paying you can check your outstanding bill payment amount online or make a phone call to the company.
-All bills and credit cards have a toll-free or local number you can call to ask customer support questions.
+If you’re unsure how much you should pay, you can check your outstanding bill payment amount online or call the company.

 Most bill payment services allow you to;